baasilali/2m-frontend/README.md

 - **Steam Authentication Flow**: The authentication flow is not fully functional yet
 - **User Session Management**: User sessions are not being properly stored or managed
-- **Environment Variables**: Steam API keys and other environment variables need to be configured

 ### What Needs to Be Implemented